BasicHandler/Android-Rust-Terminal-/README.md

-### Localhost Text Browser in Rust to serve as launcher for webapps in sandboxed enviroments through it'embedded terminal.
+### Localhost Text Browser in Rust to serve as launcher for webapps in sandboxed enviroments through it's embedded terminal.
 Part of the 'Floating Dev/No nstall &privilege control' project

 # CURRENTLY UNDER TEST